2026 ICD-10-CM Diagnosis Code H50

 - Code Navigator:

-H50 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of other strabismus.
-The code is not specific and is NOT valid for the year 2024 for the submission of HIPAA-covered transactions.
+H50 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity from the list below for a diagnosis of other strabismus.
+The code is not specific and is NOT valid for the year 2026 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

 Specific Coding Applicable to Other strabismus